-If you’re looking for a simple way to estimate alimony in your Monmouth County divorce case, you’ve probably come across something called the “25% Rule of Thumb.”
+If you are looking for a simple way to estimate alimony in your New Jersey divorce case, then let me introduce you to the “25% Rule of Thumb.”

 There’s no law that sets a percentage or equation.